AngleSideAngle/AngleSideAngle/cv.typ

 == Experience
 #linebreak()

-*MIT Marine Autonomy Lab* #h(1fr) Cambridge, MA \
+*MIT Motorsports* #h(1fr) Cambridge, MA \
-Undergraduate Researcher #h(1fr) 9/2024 -- Present \
+Autonomous Driving Software Engineer #h(1fr) 8/2024 -- Present \
-- Develop open source interfaces and device drivers for GPS, doppler velocity log, and acoustic modem sensors
-- Integrate sensor components with MOOS-IvP framework to support lab research
+- Create codebase for newly founded autonomous racing team
+- Support subteam with ROS 2 and Linux problems
+- Develop model predictive control implementation for racecar
+- Rewrite ROS build and dependency management system to be more reproducible

 *Charles Stark Draper Laboratory* #h(1fr) Cambridge, MA \
 Autonomous Systems Intern #h(1fr) 6/2024 -- 8/2024 \
 - Developed software for control and simulation of a fully autonomous rover with ROS2 and Gazebo
 - Collaborated with engineering team of 7 interns to budget, plan, and implement solution to design challenge

-*Beaver Works Summer Institute* #h(1fr) Cambridge, MA \
+// *Beaver Works Summer Institute* #h(1fr) Cambridge, MA \
-Autonomous RACECAR Competitor #h(1fr) 7/2023 -- 7/2023 \
+// Autonomous RACECAR Competitor #h(1fr) 7/2023 -- 7/2023 \
 // - Led and supported 3 person team to honorable mention in the Grand Prix
 // - Rewrote part of the course’s core library to improve efficiency for all competing and future teams
-- Implemented real time autonomous control of small vehicle with ackermann steering
+// - Implemented real time autonomous control of small vehicle with ackermann steering
-- Researched particle filtering based SLAM and autonomous navigation using LIDAR and IMU sensors
+// - Researched particle filtering based SLAM and autonomous navigation using LIDAR and IMU sensors

 *SciBorgs Robotics Team* #h(1fr) Bronx, NY \
 Head of Software #h(1fr) 5/2023 -- 6/2024 \
 - Led software team of 10+ people in development and integration of robot software
-- Taught new members programming, version control, software development practices, calculus, and control theory
+- Taught new members programming, version control, software development, calculus, and basic control theory
 // - Maintained robotics codebases with a team using Java and Git
 // - Contributed to upstream development of critical libraries utilized by teams, including WPILib
 // - Employed and learned control theory, path following, and localization to achieve autonomy in competition